-The Emergency Notification system will be initiated once the Executive Director, Security and Risk Management or designee, in conjunction with other University Administrators, local first responders, Public Health Officials and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an imminent threat or danger to some or all members of the West Coast University community.
-The Executive Director, Security and Risk Management or designee will develop the content of the notification and can initiate Emergency Notifications for single or multiple campuses and the appropriate segment(s) of the community (i.e. faculty, associates or students).
+The Emergency Notification system will be initiated once the Vice President, Safety & Security, or designee, in conjunction with other University Administrators, local first responders, Public Health Officials and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an imminent threat or danger to some or all members of the West Coast University community.
+The Vice President, Safety & Security will develop the content of the notification and can initiate Emergency Notifications for single or multiple campuses and the appropriate segment(s) of the community (i.e. faculty, associates or students).

-West Coast University will, without delay and taking into account the safety of the community, determine the content of all Emergency Notifications messages based upon the nature, severity, and duration of each emergency and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: the Executive Director, Security and Risk Management or the Global Security Operations Center (GSOC), Local PD, and/or the Local Fire and Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+West Coast University will, without delay and taking into account the safety of the community, determine the content of all Emergency Notifications messages based upon the nature, severity, and duration of each emergency and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: the Vice President, Safety & Security or the Global Security Operations Center (GSOC), Local PD, and/or the Local Fire and Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.